Mystery film

 Nick Carter, from France, is one of the first mystery-detective film series (1908–1909).

 A mystery film is a film that revolves around the solution of a problem or a crime.
 It focuses on the efforts of the detective, private investigator or amateur sleuth to solve the mysterious circumstances of an issue by means of clues, investigation, and clever deduction.
 Mystery films include, but are not limited to, films in the genre of detective fiction.

 While cinema featured characters such as Sherlock Holmes in the early 1900s, several other Sherlock Holmes likes characters appeared such as Boston Blackie and The Lone Wolf.
 Several series of mystery films started in the 1930s with major studios featuring detectives like Nick and Nora Charles, Perry Mason, Nancy Drew and Charlie Chan.

 While original mystery film series were based on novels, by the 1940s many were sourced from comics and radio series.
 Towards the 1940s these series were predominantly produced as b-movies, with nearly no mystery series being developed by the 1950s.

-Around the 2020s a wave of popular theatrical straight mystery films were released theatrically including Kenneth Brannagh's Murder on the Orient Express (2017) and Rian Johnson's Knives Out (2019) as well as on streaming services with the parodic Murder Mystery (2019) starring Adam Sandler.
+Around the 2020s a wave of popular theatrical straight mystery films were released theatrically including Kenneth Branagh's Murder on the Orient Express (2017) and Rian Johnson's Knives Out (2019) as well as on streaming services with the parodic Murder Mystery (2019) starring Adam Sandler.

 Definition and characteristics

 Mystery films mainly focus on a crime or a puzzle, usually a murder, which must then be solved by policemen, private detectives, or amateur sleuths.
 The viewer is presented with a series of suspects who have a motive to commit the crime but did not actually do it, and whom the investigator must eliminate during the course of the investigation.
 At times the viewer is presented with information not available to the main character.
 The central character usually explores the unsolved crime, unmasks the perpetrator, and puts an end to the effects of the villainy.

 During the early 20th century, there was substantial overlap between the genres of detective film and horror film, and the term "mystery" was used to encompass both.

+Another common feature of an effective mysteries is unpredictability.
+The filmmakers design the narrative in such a way as to keep the audience from understanding key facts about the story.
+In the case of a twist ending, information deliberately hidden throughout the story will be relayed at the very end so that the audience must re-interpret the bulk of the movie with this the benefit of this new information.